Application Development Manager

 Problem Analysis & Customer Support

-The cloud is a competitive place and we are now facing a marketplace, where customers have every opportunity to switch providers if they are not happy with their service.
+The cloud market is getting increasingly more competitive.
+It is a marketplace, where customers have every opportunity to switch providers if they are not happy with their service.
 This premise requires us to differentiate ourselves against the competition.
-The only substainable advantage that can be maintained is Customer Support as prices are already very competitive, and uptime and availability are high across providers.
+The only sustainable advantage that can be maintained is Customer Support as prices are already very competitive, and uptime and availability are high across providers.

 Technical & Educational